kyma-incubator/compass/docs/architecture/input-validation.md

 ### APISpecInput

 - Struct validator ensures that `type` and `format` work together (ODATA works with XML and JSON, OPEN_API works with YAML and JSON)
+- Struct validator ensures that only one of `data` and `fetchRequest` is present

 Field | Required | Rules | Comment
 --- | --- | --- | ---